-Transit Strategy Reports NEW!
+Transit Strategy Reports

 There are many ways to improve transit service.
 The key to a successful transit system is matching the right services to the different types of markets.
 The planning team is developing various transit strategies based on the needs and issues identified in the R.I.
 State of the System Report.
 These strategies include services, programs, and policies.
 We invite you to review the strategy reports as they are posted and share your comments!